dpguthrie/dbt-cloud-webhooks-pagerduty/README.md

 The following secrets need to be configured to your runtime environment for your application to work properly.

+- `DBT_CLOUD_AUTH_TOKEN` - his is the secret key that's shown after initailly creating your webhook subscription in dbt Cloud
 - `DBT_CLOUD_SERVICE_TOKEN` - Generate a [service token](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens#generating-service-account-tokens) in dbt Cloud.
 Ensure that it has at least the `Metadata Only` permission as we will be making requests against the Metadata API.
 - `PD_ROUTING_KEY` - Use the integration key for your integration (will be used as `routing_key`).
 More info [here](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTgw-events-api-v2-overview#getting-started)